livz/livz.github.io/_posts/2017-09-01-Investigating-a-Hardware-Keylogger.md

 ![USB devices](/assets/images/hkl/creds.png)

-Funny enough, in this case there was even a session recorded most probably on the attacker's machine while he was testing the device.
-Nothing incriminating unfortunately.
+Funny enough, in this case in the LOG.TXT file there was even a session recorded most probably on the attacker's machine while he was testing the device.
+Nothing to incriminate him/her though.

 ### Brute force the password